Event Staffing 101: How to Plan Wedding Staff

 Set Up / Break Down Crew

-It’s not uncommon for couples to have everything on site – from the ceremony to the reception to the after-party.
+It’s not uncommon for couples to have everything on site – from the ceremony to the reception to the after party.
 It makes things easy for the couple and their guests but for venues, it means that some rooms are getting turned over more than once.

-A well-equipped setup and break down crew will ensure that guests can transition smoothly from room to room as the evening progresses.
+A well equipped set up and break down crew will ensure that guests can transition smoothly from room to room as the evening progresses.

 Event set up and break down is more labor intensive, requiring some heavy lifting of tables, chairs, decor, wedding arches, and more.
 You’ll want to ensure you have a crew that can handle lifting at least 50 pounds or more.